 The presence of natural fractures alters the way the induced fracture propagates through the rock.
 The early studies (Zoback, 1977; Daneshy, 1974; Lamont and Jessen, 1963; Blanton, 1982) have shown that the propagating fracture crosses the natural fracture, turns into the natural fracture, or in some cases, turns into the natural fracture for a short distance, then breaks out again to propagate in a mechanically more favorable direction, depending primarily on the orientation of the natural fracture relative to stress field.
 A fracture interaction criterion to predict whether the induced fracture causes a shear slippage on the natural fracture plane leading to arrest of the propagating fracture or dilates the natural fracture causing excessive leak-off was proposed based on mineback experiments (Warpinski and Teufel, 1987).
 A simple criterion for crossing was proposed by applying a first order analysis of the stresses near a mode I fracture impinging on a frictional interface oriented normal to the growing fracture (Renshaw and Pollard, 1995).
 According to their work, crossing will occur if the magnitude of the compression acting perpendicular to the frictional interface is sufficient to prevent slip along the interface at the moment when the stress ahead of the fracture tip is sufficient to initiate a fracture on the opposite side of the interface.
 Scaled laboratory experiments and numerical tests proved that high flow rate or viscosity yields fluid- driven fractures, while low flow rate just opens an existing fracture network (Beugelsdijk and de Pater, 2000, 2005).
 Laboratory scale tests also found that interaction of a hydraulic fracture with a natural fracture depended heavily on the stress state, inclination of the natural fracture with respect to the hydraulic fracture, and the strength of the natural fracture (Zhou et al., 2010 and Ingraham et al., 2016).
 For the case of natural fractures in shale are mineralized, researchers embedded planar glass discontinuities into a cast hydrostone block as proxies for cemented natural fractures and used these blocks to perform tests to examine the effects of cemented natural fractures on hydraulic fracture propagation.
 Their results show that obliquely embedded fractures are more likely to divert a fluid-driven hydraulic fracture than those occurring orthogonally to the induced fracture path (Olson et al., 2012).

-Summary Traditionally, survey merging is achieved by applying the optimal bulk time shift, phase rotation and a time-varying amplitude scalar obtained to match two or more different surveys.
+Traditionally, survey merging is achieved by applying the optimal bulk time shift, phase rotation and a time-varying amplitude scalar obtained to match two or more different surveys.
 With an increase in demand for seismic reservoir characterization, the amplitude-related seismic attributes are of greater importance.
 Therefore amplitude-spectrum matching is critical to survey merge processing.
 In contrast, the use of Fourier Transform in amplitude spectrum matching is often taken for granted, by ignoring the requirement for stationarity of the seismic signal under investigation.
-Our study presented here shows that ignoring the nonstationarity requirement imposed by the theory of Fourier Transform could be problematic in practice.
+Our study presented here shows that ignoring the non-stationarity requirement imposed by the theory of Fourier Transform could be problematic in practice.
 Using the Gabor transform, a solution to this problem is illustrated by application to real data examples from offshore northwest shelf of Western Australia.

 Deepwater field developments in the Gulf of Mexico typically consider Spar, Tension Leg Platform and Semisubmersible hull forms as potential candidates for floating facilities.
 Since 2005, field development studies for floating systems have had to consider more severe environmental conditions, including increased wind and wave criteria released in API Bulletin 2INTMET in 2007, increased or more prevalent loop/eddy current events and longer wave periods.
 These changes have quantifiable impacts to Spar hull and mooring design that are evaluated in this paper.
 In addition to the design challenges presented by the environment, operator functional requirements (e.g. hull-supported top-tensioned risers), robustness requirements (e.g. minimum air gap in survival conditions) and execution plan considerations (e.g. hull dry transport constraints) also have a quantitative impact on the Spar configuration.